 - Danganronpa: Trigger Happy Havoc:

-- Choosing to tell Kirigiri about Ogami's confrontation with Monokuma sends you back until you decide not to tell her.
-Naturally, this leads to her giving you the cold shoulder for half the chapter.
+- In Chapter 4, choosing to tell Kyoko Kirigiri about Sakura Ogami's confrontation with Monokuma sends you back until you decide not to tell her.
+This leads to Kyoko giving Makoto the cold shoulder for most of the chapter, but it's the only way to progress.

-- In the Chapter 5 trial, you are pitted against Kyoko Kirigiri, who's been your closest ally thus far, as in order to fend off suspicion that she's the murderer, she's allowing it to fall on the player character, Makoto, instead.
-Near the end of the trial, you're presented with a Sadistic Choice; expose a lie Kirigiri's told and clear yourself of suspicion, but also play right into Monokuma's plans, or let her lie slide and become the prime suspect.
-Exposing Kirigiri results in her execution and the game's bad ending, and you're taken back to the decision point so that you choose to take the fall yourself instead.
+- In the Chapter 5 trial, you are pitted against Kyoko, who's been your closest ally thus far, as Monokuma is trying to frame her for a murder she didn't commit, and in order to fend off suspicion that she's the killer, she's allowing it to fall on Makoto instead.
+Near the end of the trial, you're presented with a Sadistic Choice; expose a lie Kyoko has told and clear yourself of suspicion but also play right into Monokuma's plans, or let her lie slide and have Makoto become the prime suspect.
+Exposing Kyoko's lie results in her execution and the game's bad ending, and you're taken back to the decision point so that you choose to take the fall yourself instead.

-- From time to time in Free Time Events, characters will ask your character questions on various subjects, such as their area of expertise, and if you give the wrong answer, you'll be sent back until you give the right one.
-One particular example is during Chihiro's last Free Time event, in which he asks you for the name of a "strong" person to help himself become stronger.
-The event won't continue until you select Mondo Oowada - in the game, Chihiro's meeting with Mondo resulted in Mondo killing Chihiro in a fit of rage.
+- From time to time in Free Time Events, characters will ask Makoto questions on various subjects, such as their area of expertise.
+If you give the wrong answer, you'll be sent back until you give the right one.
+One particular example is during Chihiro's last Free Time event, in which she asks you for the name of a "strong" person to help herself become stronger.
+The event won't continue until you select Mondo Oowada — in the game, Chihiro's meeting with Mondo resulted in Mondo killing Chihiro in a fit of rage after Chihiro accidentally triggered Mondo's trauma.

 - In don't take it personally babe, it just ain't your story, at certain instances, you must check your students' online postings before you are allowed to proceed.
 It turns out in the end that everyone knew that you were looking at what they were writing, so your not looking at those postings would contradict the story.